-To boldly go where no one has gone before may be appropriate for James T. Kirk, but for a beginning author it generally is a setup for failure and source of much frustration.
+To boldly go where no one has gone before may be appropriate for Captain James T. Kirk, but for a beginning author it generally is a setup for failure and source of much frustration.

 Interesting has its upsides over uniqueness and maybe even preferable.
 People know what they like to read and buy books that fulfill their expectations.
 Take Hollywood, for example.
 Most successful films follow a certain mold.
 People go to see a certain film because they expect something specific and want their expectations to be filled.
 That’s what they pay money for.
 Let’s go see Texas Chainsaw Massacre or the latest James Bond.
 You already know what to expect in terms of genre and general plot elements.

-If you’re writing genre fiction (and most writers are), to put it bluntly, you use the plot to keep all the expected scenes from happening at once.
+If you’re writing genre fiction (and many writers are), to put it bluntly, you use the plot to keep all the expected scenes from happening at once.
 Watching a western movie you know there’s the good guy, the bad guy, there’s a shoot-out at high noon, there’s a happy end and in the middle it looks as if the bad guy is going to win.
 Very predictable on this level.
 This isn’t a bad thing, because if you go to a restaurant and you order Veal Parmigiano, your mouth is starting to water because you already know what you’re going to be served.
 Being predictable is actually a selling point.

 2. What if?

 I am working on a novel about cannibalism.
 Cannibalism is part of a highly ritualistic social context in some tribal situations.
 What if it were actually also genetically transmitted, like a dormant trait that is triggered under certain circumstances?
-And off you go, you can play this out in many ways: a dystopic society, a horror novel à la Steven King, an family story whose members grapple with the urge of cannibalism, the possibilities are endless.
+And off you go.
+You can play this out in many ways: a dystopic society, a horror novel à la Steven King, an family story whose members grapple with the urge of cannibalism, the possibilities are endless.